 In this chapter, unless the context otherwise requires:

-1. "Accounting services" means services that are commonly and historically performed by accountants, including recording or summarizing financial transactions, bookkeeping, analyzing or verifying financial information, auditing, reviewing or compiling financial statements, reporting financial results, financial planning, providing attestation or tax or consulting services.
+1. "Accounting services" means services that are commonly and historically performed by accountants, including recording or summarizing financial transactions, bookkeeping, analyzing or verifying financial information, reporting financial results, financial planning or providing attest services, compilation services, tax services or consulting services.

 2. "Accredited institution" means any public or private regionally or nationally accredited college or university that is accredited by an organization recognized by the council for higher education accreditation or its successor agency.

-3. "Attest services" means the following services that are rendered by the holder of a certificate issued by the board:
+3. "Attest services" means the following services to be performed by the holder of a certificate issued by the board:

 (a) Audits or other engagements to be performed in accordance with the statements on auditing standards adopted by the American institute of certified public accountants.